chriso/redback/README.md

 It also comes with the following advanced data structures:

 - **DensitySet** - A sorted set where scores are based on the density of the element.
-Adding increments the score, removing decrements it.
+Adding an element increments its score, and removing decrements it.
-- **KeyPair** - Uses two hash structures and an auto-incrementing key to assign unique values an ID
+- **KeyPair** - Uses two hash structures and an auto-incrementing key to assign an ID to unique values
 - **SocialGraph** - Similar to Twitter's (following vs. followers)
 - **CappedList** - A list with a fixed length